Hmerac/CloudWatchDashboardCreationWithPython/README.md

 # CloudWatchDashboardCreationWithPython
 This python script will create CloudWatch Dashboards by for each instance iterating over specified environment in command parameter.

+Please check your region and environments, change the variables in script if needed.

 ## For example:
 ```bash
 python init_cloudwatch_dashboard.py {{environment}}